palantir/atlasdb/docs/source/miscellaneous/contributing.rst

 The easiest way to contribute to docs is to edit them directly on GitHub using the link above:

 1. On GitHub you will see the .rst file rendered and can edit it directly in your browser and preview the changes!
 2. After making your edits you can submit a PR below the editor.
-Please construt a simple commit message highlighting your changes and create a branch name preferably with the patter ``docs/*``.
+Please construct a simple commit message highlighting your changes and create a branch name preferably with the pattern ``docs/*``.

 If you would like to build the docs locally follow these steps: